kubedb/cli/docs/guides/mysql/private-registry/using-private-registry.md

 ImagePullSecrets is a type of a Kubernete Secret whose sole purpose is to pull private images from a Docker registry.
 It allows you to specify the url of the docker registry, credentials for logging in and the image name of your private docker image.

-Run the following command, substituting the appropriate uppercase values to create an image pull secret for your private docker registry:
+Run the following command, substituting the appropriate uppercase values to create an image pull secret for your private Docker registry:

 ```console
 $ kubectl create secret docker-registry myregistrykey \